Email scammers target UK universities, especially new students, with the hope of tricking you into giving up personal information.

 What you should do

 If you get a suspicious email, do not reply to it or follow any links within it as the links are likely to be false.

 If you're concerned that you have fallen for a phishing scam, and you have entered your bank account details, contact your bank immediately to warn them of the threat.

-Install anti-virus software – it’s free whilst you are studying here – and keep it up to date.
+You have free access to anti-virus software while you're studying here.
+Make sure you install it and keep it up to date.
 Simply log into the student intranet and search for ‘Sophos’.